refactorized/resume/web/resume/index.md

 ## Web Platform Practitioner

-My career comprises over a decade of modern web development with HTML, css, and javascript.
+My career comprises over a decade of modern web development with HTML, CSS, and JavaScript.

 As web development has evolved from statically served pages, to client-heavy SPAs, to full-stack hybrid client/server applications I have continuously broadened and deepened my skill set.